 Promoting At-Promise Student Success

-The Promoting At-promise Student Success (PASS) project is a multi-year mixed-methods research project at the USC Pullias Center for Higher Education.
-Conducted in partnership with three University of Nebraska campuses, PASS is dedicated to deepening understandings of at-promise student success in postsecondary institutions.
-It is our hope that our findings will be helpful in informing higher educational institutional practice and policy.
+The Promoting At-promise Student Success (PASS) project is a multi-year, mixed-methods, action-oriented research project dedicated to deepening understandings of student success in postsecondary institutions.
+The project is housed at the University of Southern California’s Pullias Center for Higher Education and is conducted in collaboration with students, staff, faculty and administrators at three University of Nebraska campuses.
+It is our hope that study findings will be useful in informing higher education practice and policy.

 KEY FINDINGS